helium/HIP/0041-governance-by-token-lock-v2.md

 In this structure, the minimum threshold to win a vote is 66%.
 We believe that chain variables in networks should only change when there is broad consensus amongst stakeholders and seek to avoid giving too much power to narrow majorities.
 There are three classes of variables going forward:

-- **Network Controlled Variables: These, typically economic or social variables, are controlled by this HIP.
-This is the default class for most chain variables.**
+- **Network Controlled Variables**: These, typically economic or social variables, are controlled by this HIP.
+This is the default class for most chain variables.
-- **Operational Variables: These variables are issued dynamically by the core developers and primarily control chain performance.**
+- **Operational Variables**: These variables are issued dynamically by the core developers and primarily control chain performance.
-- **Longer-term Operational Variables: These variables are potentially hard-coded and height activated for non-economic protocol evolution.
-For example, activating a new transaction type.**
+- **Long-term Operational Variables**: These variables are potentially hard-coded and height activated for non-economic protocol evolution.
+For example, activating a new transaction type.

-The voting mechanism described in this HIP should result in binding decisions.

-- HIPs without code, signaling mechansim - HIP39
-- Something 6 month period before binding
-- HIP41 binding HIPs with code
+Voting by token lock has meaningful implications, thus the results should be binding and easily implemented.
+It's further proposed that HIPs must have code in order to be eligible for a token lock vote.
+HIPs without code can employ an alternative non-binding voting system (e.g. one token = one vote) as a means to signal community sentiment.

 # Drawbacks